ttight/Beverage-Query-API/readme.txt

-PROJECT: Build an api that allows a user to query basic procuct metadata for beverages.
+PROJECT: Build an api that allows a user to query basic product metadata for beverages.

 This repo containes 6 Files: Below is a description of their function